hai199580/qr-ultimate-policy/privacy-policy.md

 ## 10. CONSENT

-By using QR Ultimate, you consent to our Privacy Policy and agree to its terms and conditions.
+By using QR App, you consent to our Privacy Policy and agree to its terms and conditions.